St. Augustine, Florida – Most Historic City in America

 If you plan to stay overnight, there are the normal Best Western’s, Holiday Inn’s and the rest.
 However, for a little more upscale experience, try the Casa Monica Hotel in the middle of downtown.
 As part of the Marriott collection, this grand old hotel, once owned by Henry Flagler, has been restored to it’s original elegance.

-St. Augustine is about 45 minutes from Jacksonville, about 3 1/2 hours from Tampa/St. Petersburg area, Two hours from Orlando and about 5 hours from the Miami area.
+St. Augustine most historic city in America is about 45 minutes from Jacksonville, about 3 1/2 hours from Tampa/St. Petersburg area, two hours from Orlando and about 5 hours from the Miami area.